mindsdb/mindsdb/docs/mindsdb-docs/docs/feature-importance.md

 ];
 ```

-Once you train a model, querying it lets you observe the reported importance scores within the `{target_name}_explain` column returned in the prediction table.
+Once you train a model, use the `DESCRIBE model_name;` command to see the reported importance scores.

 ## Example